Happy birthday Glen

 1875 - Centre-forward George Allan was born in Linlithgow Bridge, West Lothian.
 He signed from Leith Athletic for £100 in June 1895 and was the first red to be capped by Scotland, top scoring as we claimed the Second Division title in 1896, and again the following season.
 He joined Celtic in May 1897 but returned to Anfield the following April for £50, bagging a total of 56 goals in 96 reds games before sadly dying of tuberculosis in October 1899, aged just 24.

 1977 - Northern Irish 1990’s youth forward Davy Larmour was born in Dundonald.
 He never broke through to the first-team at Anfield, although he was part of the victorious FA Youth Cup winning squad in 1996, moving on to Doncaster Rovers in August 1996.
-He was last seen playing for Harland & Wolff Welders back in his native country.

 Twice against PNE